Nkluge-correa/Aira/TeenyTinyLlama/README.md

 ## License

-The TeenyTinyLlama-162m is licensed under the Apache License, Version 2.0.
+The TeenyTinyLlama is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for more details.